Prokopia: Empress

-On 2 October 811, Michael I Rhangabe succeeded to the throne and Prokopia became the Empress consort.
+On 2 October 811, Michael I Rhangabe succeeded to the throne and Prokopia became the empress consort.
 She is said to have effectively dominated the court for his brief reign.
 She insisted on following her husband in campaigns but her presence reportedly was not welcomed by the troops.

 Michael generously distributed money to the army, the bureaucracy, and the Church in an effort to establish himself.
 He also reopened negotiations with Charlemagne and recognized the rival emperor as basileus (emperor) (but not as Emperor of the Romans).
 However the war with Krum continued and would bring the downfall of the imperial couple.

-On 22 June 813, Michael lost the Battle of Versinikia.
-The imperial army was significantly larger than the Bulgarian but failed to use its advantage.
+On 22 June 813, Michael's forces lost the Battle of Versinikia.
+The imperial army was significantly larger than the Bulgarian but failed to use its size to its advantage.
 Michael was among the first to retreat from the battlefield and other units followed his lead.
 Krum advanced to East Thrace and Constantinople itself had become a viable target.
 Whatever support Michael and Prokopia had managed to gain did not long survive the military defeat.

 On 11 July 813, Michael abdicated the throne in favor of Leo V the Armenian.
 Theophanes Continuatus, the continuation to the chronicle of Theophanes the Confessor, records that Prokopia opposed the abdication to no avail.

-She had to retire to a monastery soon after the abdication.
+While Michael and his sons were exiled to the Princes' Islands, Prokopia moved to a private monastery which appears to have been constructed earlier in Constantinople according to her orders.
 Her year of death is not known.